 Your mischievous monster loves munching on anything she can get her paws on.
 So, it was about time you googled whether cats can eat anything chia-related.

 Don’t panic!
 Chia seeds, sprouts, and grass are completely safe for your feline friend.
-The ASPCA hasn’t labeled any parts of the chia plant toxic to cats.
 You shouldn’t lose your mind if your cat takes a sudden interest in this odd-looking treat.

 However, you should consult with your vet before making any significant changes to your cat’s diet.
 Can cats eat chia grass?
 Does your cat like chia grass?
 Is your cat allergic to chia plants?
 Will she have issues swallowing chia seeds?